 Especially when using higher doses of the veterinary medicinal product, a dosedependent respiratory depression may occur.
 Oxygen and/or intermittent positive pressure ventilation should be administered to counteract the threatening hypoxaemia/hypercapnea.
 This should be particularly important in risky anaesthetic cases and whenever the anaesthesia is to be carried out for a longer period of time.
-In rabbits, oxygenation is essential before induction of anaesthesia and throughout the entire anaesthetic procedure.

-In dogs and cats, the dose interval for maintenance of anaesthesia by intermittent bolus administration may require lengthening by more than 20%, or the maintenance dose by intravenous infusion may require reduction by more than 20%, when hepatic blood flow is severely diminished or hepatocellular injury is severe.
+In both dogs and cats, the dose interval for maintenance of anaesthesia by intermittent bolus administration may require lengthening by more than 20%, or the maintenance dose by intravenous infusion may require reduction by more than 20%, when hepatic blood flow is severely diminished or hepatocellular injury is severe.
 In cats or dogs with renal insufficiency, doses for induction and maintenance may require reduction.